-This was arguably due to keeping very close to the themes of the movies, something the AvP movies should try sometime.
+This was arguably due to keeping very close to the themes of the movies.
 Remember in Aliens, when the marine's radar screen went nearly white with all the advancing aliens?
 Check.
 Remember the later scene, when it's implied one alien could take on the whole squad?
 On default settings, aliens can casually walk through a roomful of marines, limbs slashing wildly without even trying to target, and look back and see no movement.
 And then there's first-person skull-chomping mode...

 The Marine campaign.